suzette-sousa/freecodecamp/javascript-algorithms-and-data-structures/object-oriented-programming/use-closure-to-protect-properties/README.md

 ### Tests passed

-✓ The weight property should be a private variable and should be assigned the value of 15.
+✓ funModule should be defined and return an object.

-✓ Your code should create a method in Bird called getWeight that returns the value of the private variable weight.
+✓ funModule.isCuteMixin should access a function.

-✓ Your getWeight function should return the private variable weight.
+✓ funModule.singMixin should access a function.